8 Foods Vegans Can Eat For More Calcium

-Calcium level: 277 mg, 28% Daily Value
+Calcium content: 277 mg, 28% Daily Value

-Serving: 1 ounce, about 160 calories
+Serving: 1 ounce, whole sesame seeds about 160 calories

-Calcium level: 112 mg, 12% Daily Value
+Calcium content: 112 mg, 12% Daily Value

 Serving: 2 tablespoons, about 160 calories